 What you can steal:

-- Use imagery to do all the talking and keep the rest of your site neutral and minimal.
+- Let imagery do the talking and keep the rest of your site neutral and minimal.

 - Incorporate plenty of white space to create a luxury feel.